arshad171/rl-crazyflie/README.md

 pip install wheel==0.38.4 --upgrade pip install setuptools==66 --upgrade
 ```
-1. No need to explicitely install `stable-baselines3`, it should be pulled as a dep by `gym-pybullet-drones`.
+2. No need to explicitely install `stable-baselines3`, it should be pulled as a dep by `gym-pybullet-drones`.

-1. Install `sb3-contrib` for the LSTM version of PPO, `pip install sb3-contrib`.
+3. Install `sb3-contrib` for the LSTM version of PPO, `pip install sb3-contrib`.
+Ignore `stable-baselines3` version conflict.

+### Multi-objective RL
+1. Install `gym-pybullet-drones` (above).
 1. `pip install "mo-gymnasium[all]"` to install multi-objective gymnasium.
 [Farama-Foundation/MO-Gymnasium](https://github.com/Farama-Foundation/MO-Gymnasium.git).
 1. Install the multi-objective version of stable_baselines from here: [LucasAlegre/morl-baselines](https://github.com/LucasAlegre/morl-baselines.git).
 1. Install `pylibcdd` for MORL-baselines from here [cdd](https://pycddlib.readthedocs.io/en/latest/quickstart.html#installation).
 The package requires dev tools, check the link for more infomation.